origo-map/origo-documentation/content/styles.md

     "radius": 7,
     "stroke": {
       "color": "rgba(0,0,0,1)",
-      "width": 1
+      "width": 1,
+      "lineDash": [1, 2]
     },
     "fill": {
       "color": "rgba(255,255,0,0.9)"
+    },
+    "rotation": 0.5
   }
 }
-}
 ```

 ### Triangle

 A triangle style can be defined with the help of a subset of OpenLayers [RegularShape](https://openlayers.org/en/latest/apidoc/module-ol_style_RegularShape-RegularShape.html).
-Angle attribute defaults to 0, value should be set in radian.
+Rotation attribute defaults to 0, value should be set in radian.
 Scale attribute defaults to no scaling factor, preferred to use radius to control size of style object.
+Radius defaults to 7.

 #### Triangle example